 Five professionally dressed people stand in a corridor with wood-panelled walls and a glass window displaying the words “digital futures.”
 They are smiling and facing the camera.

 Left to right: Prof. Saikat Chatterjee (KTH), H.E.
-Mr. Anurag Bhushan (Ambassador of India to Sweden), Prof. Abhay Karandikar (Secretary of the Department of Science and Technology, Government of India), Prof. Stefan Östlund (Vice Rector of KTH), Annika Szabo Portela (Executive Director of Digital Futures)
+Mr. Anurag Bhushan (Ambassador of India to Sweden), Prof. Abhay Karandikar (Secretary of the Department of Science and Technology, Government of India), Prof. Stefan Östlund (Vice President of KTH), Annika Szabo Portela (Executive Director of Digital Futures)

-The delegation was received by Prof. Stefan Östlund, Vice Rector of KTH, together with Annika Szabo Portela, Executive Director of Digital Futures, and Prof. Saikat Chatterjee, KTH.
+The delegation was received by Prof. Stefan Östlund, Vice President of KTH, together with Annika Szabo Portela, Executive Director of Digital Futures, and Prof. Saikat Chatterjee, KTH.
 The visit began with an informal coffee gathering, followed by a welcome address from Prof. Östlund, who emphasized the importance of international partnerships in addressing global challenges through digital technologies.

 A man in a suit stands at a small table with a laptop, giving a presentation in a modern, wood-panelled room.
 A large screen displays KTH Royal Institute of Technology in 2025 with campus buildings in the background.